 - You must inspect your animals thoroughly at least once a day to check that they are well if kept in husbandry system where their welfare depends on frequent human attention.
 In systems other than this, you must inspect them at intervals which will avoid them suffering.
-You will find the specific requirements relating to calves in SMR 16. - You must have enough lighting so that you can carry out a thorough inspection at any time.
-This lighting may be fixed or portable.
+You will find the specific requirements relating to calves in SMR 11. - You must have enough lighting so that you can carry out a thorough inspection at any time.
+This lighting may be fixed or portable. - Where any animals (other than poultry) are kept in a building they shall be kept on, or have access at all times to, a lying area which is well drained or well maintained with dry bedding.
+Poultry (other than laying hens in establishments of more than 350 birds) kept in a building, shall be kept on or have access at all times to well-maintained litter or a well-drained area for resting.